Goldenkrew3000/twrp_samsung_a32x/README.md

 Without ADB: Hold the volume up button and the power button.
 Once the phone powers on, let go of the power button.

 # NOTICE
-I am not responsible for you bricking your phone.
+I am not responsible for you bricking your phone. <br>
+Also please backup for phone's ROM or at least have a ROM you can flash back onto your phone in the case of a brickage.

 # References
 blah